-On May 19, 2021, Alison Li will be speaking at a symposium (via Zoom) to be held by the McGill University Division of Endocrinology to commemorate the discovery of insulin.
-She will be focussing on the role of J.B.
+On May 19, 2021, Alison Li spoke at a symposium (via Zoom) to be held by the McGill University Division of Endocrinology to commemorate the discovery of insulin.
+She focussed on the role of J.B.
 Collip in the coming of insulin and his contribution to the flourishing of endocrine research at McGill during the 1930s and 40s.

-On June 16, 2021, she will also participate in 100 Years of Insulin, a half-day seminar held by the Alberta Diabetes Institute to celebrate the anniversary.
-The talk will highlight the connection of Collip’s experiences at the University of Alberta to his contributions to the insulin research.
-This half-day seminar will include talks by several speakers including Ray Rajotte and James Shapiro of the team that developed the “Edmonton Protocol” for islet transplantation.
+On June 16, 2021, she participated in 100 Years of Insulin, a half-day seminar held by the Alberta Diabetes Institute to celebrate the anniversary.
+The talk highlighted the connection of Collip’s experiences at the University of Alberta to his contributions to the insulin research.
+This half-day seminar included talks by several speakers including Ray Rajotte and James Shapiro of the team that developed the “Edmonton Protocol” for islet transplantation.

 Her article “Success Has Many Parents: J. B. Collip’s Role in the Discovery of Insulin” appears on the Defining Moments Canada website.